nfacha/GuestViewer/README.md

 # Maximum distance (in blocks) a spectator can move from their target
 max-distance: 100

+# Messages
+messages:
   # Message shown to players when they join and are set to spectator mode
-join-message: "&cYou are not whitelisted!
+  spectator-join: "&cYou are not whitelisted!
 You have been set to spectator mode."

+  # Message shown to players when they join and have the bypass permission
+  player-join: "&aWelcome back!
+You are playing in survival mode."

   # Message shown when a spectator tries to move beyond the max distance
   distance-warning: "&cYou cannot move more than 100 blocks from the player you are spectating!"

+# Broadcast notifications
+broadcast:
+  # Whether to broadcast when a player with bypass permission joins
+  player-join-enabled: true
+  player-join-message: "&e%player% &ahas joined the server."

+  # Whether to broadcast when a player with bypass permission leaves
+  player-quit-enabled: true
+  player-quit-message: "&e%player% &chas left the server."

+  # Whether to broadcast when a spectator joins
+  spectator-join-enabled: true
+  spectator-join-message: "&7Guest &e%player% &7has joined as a spectator."

+  # Whether to broadcast when a spectator leaves
+  spectator-quit-enabled: true
+  spectator-quit-message: "&7Guest &e%player% &7has left the server."

-# Allow spectators to freely roam within 100 blocks of world spawn if not spectating a player
+# Allow spectators with the guestviewer.freeroam permission to freely roam
+# within max-distance blocks of world spawn
-# This setting must be true AND the player needs the guestviewer.freeroam permission
+# Both this setting AND the permission are required for free roaming
 allow-free-roam: true
 ```